quixio/quix-streams/docs/write.md

-Although Quix allows you to send ParameterData to a stream directly, without any buffering, we recommended you use the built-in [Buffer](#buffer) feature to achieve high throughput speeds.
-The following code would send the same ParameterData through a buffer:
+Although Quix allows you to send `ParameterData` to a stream directly, without any buffering, Quix recommendeds you use the built-in [Buffer](#buffer) feature to achieve high throughput speeds.
+The following code would send the same `ParameterData` through a buffer: